Enzolita/Organized-life/README.md

 ---

-## Creating the Heroku app
+## Deploying the App on Heroku

-The Application has been deployed from GitHub to Heroku by following the steps:
+To deploy the application from GitHub to Heroku, follow these steps:

-1. Create or log in to your account at heroku.com
+1. Create an account or log in at heroku.com.
-2. Create a new app, add a unique app name ( for example corri-construction-p3) and then choose your region
+2. Create a new app, providing a unique name (e.g., corri-construction-p3), and select your region.
-3. Click on create app
+3. Click "Create app."
-4. Go to "Settings"
+4. Navigate to the "Settings" tab.
-5. Under Config Vars add the private API key information using key 'CRED' and into the value area copy the API key information added to the .json file.
-Also add a key 'PORT' and value '8000'.
+5. Under "Config Vars," add your private API key with 'CRED' as the key and the corresponding value from your .json file.
+Also, add a key 'PORT' with the value '8000'.
-6. Add required buildpacks (further dependencies).
-For this project, set it up so Python will be on top and Node.js on bottom
+6. Add the necessary buildpacks, ensuring Python is listed first and Node.js second.
-7. Go to "Deploy" and select "GitHub" in "Deployment method"
+7. Go to the "Deploy" tab and choose "GitHub" as the deployment method.
-8. To connect Heroku app to your Github repository code enter your repository name, click 'Search' and then 'Connect' when it shows below.
+8. Connect your Heroku app to your GitHub repository by entering the repository name, clicking 'Search,' and then 'Connect.'
-9. Choose the branch you want to build your app from
+9. Select the branch you wish to deploy.
-10. If preferred, click on "Enable Automatic Deploys", which keeps the app up to date with your GitHub repository
+10. Optionally, enable "Automatic Deploys" to keep your app in sync with your GitHub repository.
 11. Wait for the app to build.
-Once ready you will see the “App was successfully deployed” message and a 'View' button to take you to your deployed link.
+Once the deployment is successful, you will see an "App was successfully deployed" message and a 'View' button to access your deployed app.

 ---